---------------------------------------------------------

 How to help a chicken with water belly

 You can help relieve the pain by draining the fluid build-up with a syringe.
 It is a temporary fix.
 It will make your chicken more comfortable in the short term but will not “cure” the problem.
 The cavity will fill back up and you will have to keep draining it to relieve the pressure.
-In early stages it could take months to fill back up, in later stages of heart failure it could fill back up in days.
+In the early stages it could take months before you have to drain it again, in later stages of heart failure it could fill back up in days.

 Preventing Water Belly